Wisdom Teeth and what to do about them:

 - Have other problems with their wisdom teeth, gums or jaws

-*FREE Consultation Terms and Conditions.
-Our Free Consultation does not include an OPG X-Ray.
-If the patient is unable to provide an OPG X-Ray, and requires one, the standard fee is $129 (Bupa Members $121).
-Those patients with Dental Extras, outside of Bupa will need to check with their provider to determine the applicable rebate.
+*FREE CONSULTATION TERMS AND CONDITIONS: Our FREE Consultation does not include an OPG x-ray.
+If the patient is unable to provide one, and requires one, a fee will be charged to take the x-ray.
+Please call our Reception Staff if you require further information.
+Those patients with dental extras can check with their Provider to determine the applicable rebate.

-Phone Gentle Dental to make an appointment with a dentist to discuss the options available to you.
-We will provide a FREE no obligation, full written quote detailing the complete treatments.
+Phone Gentle Dental to make an appointment with Dr Tania Nixon to discuss the options available to you.
+We will provide a FREE, no obligation, full written quote detailing your complete treatments.